 Columbia Starts Screening COVID-19 Survivors for Antibodies That May Save Others

-Columbia University Irving Medical Center has started screening COVID-19 survivors for antibodies that could be used to treat others.
+Columbia's pathology laboratory has started screening COVID-19 survivors for antibodies that could be used to treat others.

-On March 30, CUIMC’s pathology laboratory screened New York state’s first potential donor—Diana Berrent, a resident from Long Island who recently recovered from COVID-19.
+On March 30, the pathology laboratory screened New York state’s first potential donor—Diana Berrent, a resident from Long Island who recently recovered from COVID-19.
 The lab will determine if the patient has enough antibodies—proteins made by the immune system that can neutralize viruses—to serve as a treatment or vaccine against COVID-19.

 “Antibody-rich plasma from convalescent patients has been used for decades to treat diseases like influenza and even Ebola,” says Eldad Hod, MD, associate professor of pathology & cell biology at Columbia University Vagelos College of Physicians and Surgeons and lead investigator of the research.

 The U.S. FDA on Thursday gave permission for physicians to use antibody-rich plasma to treat coronavirus patients.

 “In an unparalleled effort to speed the development of treatments for COVID-19, the state has approved our plan to screen potential donors for antibodies,” says Kevin Roth, MD, PhD, chair of pathology & cell biology at Columbia University Vagelos College of Physicians and Surgeons and pathologist-in-chief at NewYork-Presbyterian/Columbia University Irving Medical Center.
 "Thanks to the generosity of this patient, who just recently recovered from COVID-19, we will be among the first to embark on this important mission.”